-You know that beautiful earthy smell after rain?
+Do you know that beautiful earthy smell after rain?
 The sweet, musky scent of a damp forest floor?
-There is an aromatic molecule responsible for this rich, deep aroma – it is called ‘geosmin’ and it is also present in beetroot.
-What better way to celebrate this deep earthiness than in a chocolate cake to bring decadence and sustenance to a midwinters day.
+There is an aromatic molecule responsible for this rich, deep aroma – it is called ‘geosmin’, and you can also find it in beetroot.
+What better way to celebrate this deep earthiness than in a flourless chocolate cake.

-This is one nutrient dense cake chock full of antioxidants, protein and light on sugar!
-I came up with this recipe as an alternative to the traditional sugar laden versions.
+This is one nutrient-dense cake chock full of antioxidants, protein and light on sugar!

 In my take on it, I substitute coconut sugar which is lower on the glycemic index than cane sugar.
 It has a lovely caramel flavour that really complements the earthiness of the beetroot and the chocolate.
-I have tried to keep a slight savoury edge to the cake, you might want to include more sugar if you have a sweet tooth.
+I have tried to keep a slightly savoury edge to the cake.
+You might want to substitute with brown sugar if you have a sweet tooth.

 - 250g raw beetroot, grated finely